pybliometrics-dev/pybliometrics/docs/access/quotas.rst

 One week after the first usage, Scopus resets the key.

 `pybliometrics` will use all the keys provided in the :doc:`configuration file <../configuration>` when one key exceeded its quota for the given API.
-You can associate to 10 keys with your Scopus account, so be sure to put all of them in the config.ini.
+Be sure to put all keys in the config.ini.

 When the last key has been depleted as well, `pybliometrics` throws an a :ref:`pybliometrics.scopus.exception.Scopus429Error <Scopus429Error>`.
 In this case you need to restart the application one week after it has been started.